Health Education

-In the Community Health & Prevention Sciences Division (CHPS) we are committed to reducing the mortality and morbidity attributable to the leading preventable causes of illness, disability, and death – and to promoting community health – in Richland County.
+In the Health Education Division we are committed to reducing the mortality and morbidity attributable to the leading preventable causes of illness, disability, and death – and to promoting community health – in Richland County.

-CHPS is the art and science of studying and assessment of community health needs, organization and provision of comprehensive community health services and education and development of health care programs with the objectives of the promotion of health and the prevention of diseases.
+Health Education is the art and science of studying and assessing community health needs, organizing and providing comprehensive community health services, and educating and developing health care programs with the objectives of the promotion of health and the prevention of diseases.

 Our staff is dedicated to the improvement of health and health care among diverse populations through research, learning, and community partnerships.